-The Boulder Highway Express looks and feels like a light rail system, but has the flexibility of running on regular streets, including in dedicated curbside lanes from Downtown Las Vegas to Tropicana Avenue and in mixed-flow traffic from Tropicana Avenue to Sunset & Stephanie (In the overnight hours this route extends to College and Horizon).
-This route operates 24 hours a day, seven days a week. · From 5 a.m. to 11 p.m., this route operates along Boulder Highway between Downtown Las Vegas and the Sunset & Stephanie area and from Downtown Las Vegas to College & Horizon during overnight hours approximately 11 p.m. to 5 a.m.
+The Boulder Highway Express looks and feels like a light rail system, but has the flexibility of running on regular streets, including in dedicated curbside lanes from Downtown Las Vegas to Tropicana Avenue and in mixed-flow traffic from Tropicana Avenue to to College and Horizon.
+This route operates 24 hours a day, seven days a week.

-The Centennial Express, travels from the Centennial Hills Transit Center and Park & Ride lot, located at the intersection of U.S. 95 and Durango Drive, into Downtown Las Vegas, continuing service to the Strip and UNLV.
+The Centennial Express, travels from the Centennial Hills Transit Center and Park & Ride lot, located at the intersection of U.S. 95 and Durango Drive, into Downtown Las Vegas, continuing service to the Strip, UNLV, and McCarran Airport (Terminal 3).
 The Centennial Hills Transit Center and Park & Ride features ample parking and an air-conditioned terminal that includes ticket vending machines and a place for passengers to wait for vehicles to arrive.
 The Centennial Express features limited stop service and utilizes the high-occupancy-vehicle (carpool) lanes on U.S. 95, making the trip from the Centennial Hills area into Downtown much faster than traditional bus service.

-The Centennial Express has connecting service to the 106A and 106B at the Centennial Hills Transit Center and Park and Ride lot along with connections to the airport at the Bonneville Transit Center (BTC) through Routes 108, 109 and the WAX.
+The Centennial Express has connecting service to the 106A and 106B at the Centennial Hills Transit Center and Park and Ride lot along with connections at the Bonneville Transit Center (BTC).

-A limited stop route provides faster service and fewer stops when traveling Boulder Highway between Downtown Las Vegas and Henderson.
-It will operate seven days a week from 5 a.m. to 10 p.m. stops at the Government Center in Downtown Las Vegas, Nevada State College (NSC) and College of Southern Nevada (CSN), Henderson, and Water Street in downtown Henderson .
-(The service to Government Center, NSC and CSN is served Monday through Friday only.)
+A limited stop route provides faster service and fewer stops when traveling Boulder Highway between Downtown Las Vegas, Henderson and Boulder City.
+It operates seven days a week from 6a.m. to 10 p.m. stops at the Government Center in Downtown Las Vegas, Nevada State College (NSC), Henderson, and Water Street in downtown Henderson.

-The Strip & Downtown Express route provides a convenient option for both residents and tourists to travel between the resort corridor and downtown Las Vegas while also providing service to the Fremont Street Experience, World Market Center, Clark County Government Center and both Las Vegas Premium Outlet Malls.
+The Strip & Downtown Express route provides a convenient option for both residents and tourists to travel between the resort corridor and downtown Las Vegas while also providing service to the Fremont Street Experience, World Market Center, the Smith Center, DISCOVERY Children’s Museum, Clark County Government Center and both Las Vegas Premium Outlet Malls.

 The Sahara Express rapid transit line includes dedicated transit lanes along much of Sahara Avenue, from Hualapai Way in the western part of the valley to Boulder Highway in the east.
 The Sahara Express branches out to serve neighborhoods north and south of Sahara Avenue near Nellis Boulevard.
 This route connects to the RTC’s Deuce on the Strip, Strip & Downtown Express, Henderson & Downtown Express, and Boulder Highway Express routes.